African Wildlife Foundation: Priority landscapes

-Bili Uele
+Bili-Uele

 The Bili-Uele Protected Area Complex is found in the remote north of the Democratic Republic of the Congo, along the border of the Central African Republic.
 The region consists of savanna mosaic north of the Uele River and lowland primary forest to the south.
-Both regions support exceptional biodiversity, including forest elephants, lions, as well as the last remaining undisturbed population of the eastern chimpanzee.
+Both regions support the remaining undisturbed population of the eastern chimpanzee.
 An estimated 35,000–65,000 eastern chimpanzees are found in this complex.
-However, very little is known about the Bili-Uele area, and few organizations are working there.
+Few organizations are working there.

 Congo

-The Maringa-Lopori-Wamba Landscape in the Democratic Republic of the Congo one of the least developed and most remote parts of the Congo Basin.

-The inhabitants are among the poorest in Africa, depending on natural resources to meet their basic needs.

-Most of the people live by slash-and-burn agriculture, and rely on bushmeat such as porcupine, sitatunga, and forest hog for protein.

-Cash crops include maize, cassave and groundnuts.
+The Maringa-Lopori-Wamba Landscape in the Democratic Republic of the Congo is one of the least developed and most remote parts of the Congo Basin.
+The inhabitants are among the poorest in Africa.
+Most people live by slash-and-burn agriculture and rely on bushmeat protein.
+Cash crops include maize, cassava and groundnuts.
+The growing population risks a revival of logging.

-The growing population is placing more stress on the environment, and there is risk of a revival of logging that could harm the ability of the land to sustain the people and could jeopardize both biodiversity.

-Since 1973 a Japanese team has been researching the bonobo population near the village of Wamba in 1973.
+Since 1973, a Japanese team has been researching the bonobo population near the village of Wamba in 1973.

-However, research was discontinued after political disorders started in 1991 followed by civil war in 1997, resuming only in the mid-2000s.
+However, research was discontinued after political disorders started in 1991, followed by the civil war in 1997, resuming only in the mid-2000s.

-The IUCN Red List classifies bonobos as an endangered species with conservative population estimates ranging from 29,500 to 50,000 individuals.

-The AWF has led efforts by local and international groups to develop a sustainable land use plan for the MLW Landscape.
+The IUCN Red List classifies bonobos as an endangered species, with conservative population estimates ranging from 29,500 to 50,000 individuals.
+The AWF has partnered with local and international groups to develop a sustainable land use plan for the MLW Landscape.
 The plan aims to ensure that the economic and cultural needs of the inhabitants are met while conserving the environment.
 The approach combines AWF's Landscape Conservation Process and the Central African Regional Program for the Environment (CARPE) Program Monitoring Plan.

-A variety of tools are used including surveys, interviews with local people and satellite image interpretation.
+A variety of tools are used, including surveys, interviews with local people, and satellite image interpretation.

 Etosha-Skeleton Coast

 The Etosha-Skeleton Coast landscape, in the northern part of Namibia, is home to Etosha National Park and its vast salt pan, woodland, and savanna ecosystems.
-The landscape is home to a diverse range of wildlife, from the black-faced impala to the desert-dwelling oryx to more commonly known animals such as the elephant, wild dog, lion, and cheetah.
-Possibly, most importantly, to the west of the park lies the Skeleton Coast, where herds of elephants roam.
-African Wildlife Foundation is scaling up social venture capital investments through its subsidiary, African Wildlife Capital (AWC), which invests in socially and environmentally responsible businesses, such as the Grootberg Lodge in the Khoadi-Hoas community conservancy.
-These businesses must comply with conservation covenants, ensuring that they are sustainable and improving livelihoods for people and habitats for wildlife.
+The landscape is home to the black-faced impala and the oryx.
+To the west of the park lies the Skeleton Coast, where herds of elephants live.
+The African Wildlife Foundation is scaling up social venture capital investments through its subsidiary, African Wildlife Capital (AWC), which invests in the Grootberg Lodge in the Khoadi-Hoas community conservancy.